-Understanding Ulaanbaatar: city in the steppe
+Understanding Ulaanbaatar: the city in the steppe

 There's nothing remotely beautiful about UB at first glance: its cityscape is an eclectic mix of colourful building blocks covered in a haze of smog, largely product of the sprawling ger district that flanks the northern hills above the city (in winter, PM2.5 particles reach stratospheric levels as the ger households furiously burn coal to protect themselves from the fierce cold).
-Arrive with an open mind however and you'll be amazed at what a vibrant, pulsating place it is.
-Whatever expectations you have of a Mongolian capital, prepare to be surprised, shocked and stunned.
+Arrive with an open mind, however, and you'll be amazed at what a vibrant, pulsating place it is.
+Whatever expectations you have of a Mongolian capital, prepare to be shocked and stunned.
 There's more to UB than meets the eye.

 Do you see